ImperialCollegeLondon/VE2-Distribution/README.md

 - **Installation Warnings:**
    All kinds of errors may pop up here.
 You may see warnings like:
    `"Asset Packages/com.ic.ve2installer/package.json has no meta file, but it's in an immutable folder.
 The asset will be ignored."`

+- **Local Server:**
+   Expect to see some warnings about the DarkRift server logs not being as expected, differing number of bytes etc

 - **DoTween Modules:**
    Errors related to DoTween modules may appear, but the functionality is unaffected.